joao-svalencar/letsRept/README.md

 - The package counts with a full list of current valid species (`allReptiles` - 12,440 species) with their respective higher taxa information (updated to 23th of May, 2025);

-- A dataset with all unique synonyms for each current valid species (`allSynonyms` - 53,143 entries - updated to 19th of May, 2025 - necessary update coming soon);
+- A dataset with all unique synonyms for each current valid species (`allSynonyms` - 53,159 entries - updated to 23th of May, 2025);

-- Another synonyms dataset all entries considering their respective references (109,082 entries - updated to 19th of May, 2025 - necessary update coming soon).
+- Another synonyms dataset with all entries considering their respective references (`allSynonymsRef`110,413 entries - updated to 23rd of May, 2025).

 ### **Next steps**

 - [x] &nbsp; Implement `herpAdvancedSearch` link testing and result summary
-- [ ] &nbsp; Implement `herpSynonym` batch sampling and tryCatch() mechanism
+- [x] &nbsp; Implement `herpSynonym` batch sampling and tryCatch() mechanism
 - [ ] &nbsp; CRAN release
 - [ ] &nbsp; Paper submission
 - [ ] &nbsp; Implement adapted version of `AmphiNom::asw_stats()` (Liedtke, 2018)